The Sail @ Marina Bay: Design

 The condominium was designed by Peter Pran and Timothy Johnson with leading design firm NBBJ.
 The two buildings include a glass facade, sculpted Marina Bay Tower to look like a sail, and configured the complex representative of a huge canyon, reflecting his utilisation of inspirations by the sun, the wind, and the water respectively.

 The site area is .90909 ha with a maximum permissible gross floor area of 118,182 m2.
-It has 2700 m2 of retail space, and an underground link to Raffles Place MRT station.
-It will offer 1,111 99-year leasehold residential units, 438 one-bedroom units, 418 two-bedroom units, 175 three-bedroom units, 75 four-bedroom units, and five penthouses, with the largest almost 840 m2.
+It has 2700 m2 of retail space, and an underground link to Raffles Place MRT station, offering 1,111 99-year leasehold residential units, 438 one-bedroom units, 418 two-bedroom units, 175 three-bedroom units, 75 four-bedroom units, and five penthouses, with the largest almost 840 m2.

 The architectural model of the structure was made by Richard Tenguerian.